jasminezhoulab/cfSort/README.md

 We provide two pre-trained DNNs which are the component DNNs of the cfSort: DNN1.h5 and DNN2.h5.
 Due to the limit of file size on GitHub, we deposit these two models on https://zenodo.org/record/7884243. cfSort ensembles the two DNNs by averaging the tissue compositions.

+## Preprocessing data

+We included a preprocessing pipeline in bash `preprocess.sh` in the `preprocess` directory.
+This pipeline takes the bismark-aligned bam file as input and outputs the feature vector that is ready to be used in the `data_prep.py`.

 ## Citation